 - ¼ cup sliced almonds

-- 2 tbsp egg white or beaten egg
+- 2 tablespoon egg white or beaten egg

 - ¼ cup powdered sweetener